Mario Romañach

 Mario Romañach (1917–1984) was a Cuban modernist architect, planner, and university professor.

 Biography

-Mario Romañach finished his higher studies at the University of Havana and, along with Max Borges Jr., Frank Martinez, Nicolás Quintana, Ricardo Porro, Antonio Quintana Simonetti and Emilio del Junco, was one of the architects students who participated in the "Burning of Vignola" event.
+Mario Romañach finished his higher studies at the University of Havana and, along with Max Borges Jr., Frank Martínez, Nicolás Quintana, Ricardo Porro, Antonio Quintana Simonetti and Emilio del Junco, was one of the architects students who participated in the "Burning of Vignola" event.
 They sought to rebel against the education system in force until then in Cuba.
 The event took place in the courtyard of the School of Architecture of the University of Havana in 1944, when a group of students and recent graduates burned several copies of the Practical Elemental Treaty of Architecture or Study of the Five Orders of Vignola (1507-1573), exponent of the teaching of classical architecture.
 From this date, Mario Romañach began his career as one of the most outstanding professionals of modern architecture in Cuba.

 1956 Plan Piloto

 "Fulgencio Batista in the modernity of the 50s hires the important Catalan architect Josep Lluis Sert who had worked with Le Corbusier in his atelier on Rue de Sevres 35 in Paris.
 Sert elaborates the Havana Master Plan in collaboration with Paul Lester Wiener and Paul Schulz in 1956.
 For the Republic of Cuba, the architects Nicolás Arroyo, Minister of Public Works of the Batista government and the talented architect Mario Romañach participate in its construction."